MacLemon/CongressChecklist/README.md

 - [Blau.de][10]

+## Staying up-to-date
+Most events publich a lot of information about events as they happen.
+There are many ways to stay in the loop during the event or in between by subscribing to RSS feeds, Twitter accounts, mailing lists and even newsletters [sic].
+For a list of CCC related news sources you may be interested in following, see CCCongress.md in this repository.

 ## For when you return home
 - store chocolate/chips/crisps at home as an post-event depression antidote
 - Make notes during CCCongress to watch all the lectures you missed on site because you were attending an awesome workshop or were having interesting conversations with people.